 On December 8, 1982, a 66-year-old Navy veteran, Norman Mayer, drove his van to the base of the monument and threatened to blow up the structure with 1,000 pounds of dynamite he claimed to have inside his vehicle.
 A group of tourists was trapped inside the monument for several hours before Mayer, who was trying to draw attention to his stance against nuclear weapons, let them leave.
 Meanwhile, thousands of workers from nearby buildings were evacuated, streets were shut down and air traffic in the area was diverted.
 After an approximately 10-hour standoff with law enforcement officials, Mayer attempted to drive away, but was shot and killed by police.
 When authorities later searched his van, no explosives were found.

 On August 23, 2011, the monument was rocked by a rare, 5.8-magnitude earthquake,centered near Mineral, Virginia, causing a number of cracks in the structure and shaking some of its mortar loose.
 Although people were inside the monument when the quake hit, no one was seriously hurt.
 However, it’s been closed to visitors since that time, and a $15 million project to fix the damage is under way.
 While the repairs are being made, the landmark has been enveloped in a 500-ton scaffolding system wrapped in a blue, semi-transparent mesh.
 Developed by noted architect Michael Graves, the mesh design first was used when the structure underwent restoration work in the late 1990s.
-Additionally, as part of a temporary display while the repair work takes place, the monument, which is expected to reopen in 2014, has been illuminated each night by 488 decorative lights.

 The man known as the father of his country has racked up scores of tributes: cities, highways, lakes, mountains, schools and an entire state have been named in his honor.
 He’s even got multiple monuments.
 For example, in addition to the iconic structure in the nation’s capital, there’s a Washington Monument in Boonsboro, Maryland, consisting of a 34-foot-tall stone tower completed in 1827, and a Washington Monument in Baltimore featuring a 178-foot-high column finished in 1829.
 The monument in Baltimore was designed by Robert Mills, the same architect behind the D.C. landmark.